home-assistant/architecture/adr/0022-integration-quality-scale.md

 ### Scaled tiers

-Home Assistant integration quality scale has four differentiated tiers to which integration can be graded: 🥉 Bronze, 🥈 Silver, 🥇 Gold, and 🏆 Platinum.
+Home Assistant integration quality scale has four differentiated tiers to which an integration can be graded: 🥉 Bronze, 🥈 Silver, 🥇 Gold, and 🏆 Platinum.

 Each tier builds on the previous tier; for example, “Silver” has everything required by “Bronze”, and “Gold” has everything both “Silver” and “Bronze” require.

 While some integrations may not be graded in the top tier, they might still implement parts of other (higher grade) tiers.

 #### 🥉 Bronze
-The bronze tier is the baseline standard and requirement for all new integrations.
-It meets the minimum requirements in code quality, functionality, and user experience.
-It complies with the fundamental expectations and provides a reliable foundation for users to interact with their devices and services.

-The documentation provides guidelines for setting up the integration directly from the Home Assistant user interface.

-From a technical perspective, this integration has been reviewed to comply with all baseline standards, which we require for all new integrations, including automated tests for setting up the integration.

-Characteristics:
+The bronze tier has the following characteristics:
 - Can be easily set up through the UI.
 - The source code adheres to basic coding standards and development guidelines.
 - Automated tests that guard this integration can be configured correctly.
 - Offers basic end-user documentation that is enough to get users started step-by-step easily.

 #### 🥈 Silver
-The silver tier builds upon the “Bronze” level by improving the reliability and robustness of integrations, ensuring a solid runtime experience.
-It ensures an integration handles errors properly, such as when authentication to a device or service fails, handles offline devices, and other errors.

-The documentation for these integrations provides information on what is available in Home Assistant when this integration is used, as well as troubleshooting information when issues occur.

-This integration has one or more active code owners who help maintain it to ensure the experience on this level lasts now and in the future.

-Characteristics:
+The silver tier has the following characteristics:
 - Provides everything “Bronze” has.
 - Provides a stable user experience under various conditions.
 - Has one or more active code owners who help maintain the integration.